cpjobling/eglm03-textbook/content/background/index.md

 I appreciate that you come to this module with a range of experience of the basics of control (or feedback) systems theory.
 Unfortunately, I don't have time to cover all of this in the module and I will occasionally make assumptions about your background knowledge that may prove to be wrong.
 I have therefore created this folder as a place to curate these materials.
 I welcome your help in populating it!
 Control Systems is a very common module in Engineering Degree Schemes for many disciplines and there is a wealth of educational resources that have been made available on the world wide web for free by their creators and/or their institutions.
 Google is your friend here!

-This document has been generated from the Wiki [Background to the Module](https://blackboard.swan.ac.uk/webapps/lobj-campuspack-bb_bb60/launch/setupForm.form?course_id=_54756_1&contentId=_2842685_1) that you will find on the Blackboard Site.
-You can contribute to this decument by editing the wiki by adding new resources or explanations for your peers.
+This document has been generated from the [EGLM03 Textbook Wiki](https://github.com/cpjobling/eglm03-textbook/wiki/Background-to-the-Module) that you will find on GitHub.
+You can contribute to this document by editing the wiki and adding new resources or explanations for your peers.
 You can also add comments to the resources.

 I have arranged the wiki as a series of questions.
 As I get asked questions, I will endeavour to add them and occassionally I will also add answers.
 But in the main, I would like you to find the answers (and continue to ask the questions) so you are invited to provide answers and additional questions as the course progresses.